kubernetes-csi/docs/book/src/volume-expansion.md

 ## Enabling Volume expansion for CSI volumes in Kubernetes

 To expand a volume if permitted by the [storage class](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims), users just need to edit the persistent volume claim object and request more storage.

-Volume expansion for CSI volumes is an alpha feature and hence also must be explicitly enabled via feature gate:
+In Kubernetes 1.14 and 1.15, this feature was in alpha status and required enabling the following feature gate:

 ```
 --feature-gates=ExpandCSIVolumes=true
 ```

-To enable online expansion of CSI persistent volumes, we also need to enable online expansion feature gate:
+Also in Kubernetes 1.14 and 1.15, online expansion had to be enabled explicitly:

 ```
 --feature-gates=ExpandInUsePersistentVolumes=true
 ```

-It is expected that external-resizer and kubelet will add appropriate events and conditions to persistent volume claim object to indicate progress of volume expansion operation.
+external-resizer and kubelet add appropriate events and conditions to persistent volume claim objects indicating progress of volume expansion operations.